benjamincrozat/legacy-blog/posts/19-laravel-best-practices.md

 This isn't good UX and we can change that.

-Laravel has a queues system that will run all those tasks sequentially or with a limited amount of parallelism.
+Laravel has a [queue system](https://laravel.com/docs/queues) that will run all those tasks sequentially or with a limited amount of parallelism.

 ## Testing best practices